DylanBarrett/digital-systems-streaming-tutorial/startup-guide.md

   ![OBS Add Mic Filter Options](./images/obs-add-filter-options-menu.PNG)

   In the previous Image you can see the Noise Gate I already have added to my mic.
 The noise gate is going to limit the activation range of your mic.
-I happen to have my set the defaults, because they actually work pretty well for me, but if your mic is more or less sensitive then you can adjust the range to your needs.
+I happen to have mine set to the defaults, because they actually work pretty well for me.
+If your mic is more or less sensitive, though, then you can adjust the range to your needs.

   Next add a Compressor filter.
 The compressor will automatically lower your mic level if your voice or any noise ends up spiking.
 For example if you start yelling or talking louder than usual.
 I usually leave this at the default settings as well, since it suits my needs well enough.